aofg/core/README.md

-"# Age of Guilds Core Modules"
+# Age of Guilds Core Modules